Ada-Audio/audio_wavefiles/README.md

 ### Cloning the source-code

-Alternatively, you can clone the source-code of the Library and its dependencies using these commands from the root directory of your project:
+You can clone the source-code of the Library and its dependencies using these commands from the root directory of your project:

 ```sh
 mkdir deps